w-samhf/jekyll-TeXt-theme/_posts/2018-03-29-hello-world.markdown

 layout: post
 category: "read"
 title:  "Hello world"
-tags: [阅读,人生]
+tags: [trivia,personal]
 ---
 ### Hello world!
+This is the very first post of this little site.
+Hope that it will become helpful for its owner and its readers, if any.

+### Some nice quotes
+I recently came across a speech from David Hilbert, in which he quotes Jacobi to refute the proposition of "Ignoramus et ignorabimus".
+I really liked this one.
-Der einzige Zweck aller Wissenschaft sei die Ehre des menschlichen Geistes.--Jacobi
+>Der einzige Zweck aller Wissenschaft sei die Ehre des menschlichen Geistes.
+><p align="right">Carl Jacobi</p>